dioneapp/getdione.app/src/pages/docs/scripts/running.md

 ---
 title: Running
-order: 2
+order: 3
 layout: ../../../layouts/DocsLayout.astro
-description: How to launch, monitor and stop a script once it’s installed via Dione
+description: How to launch, monitor and stop a app once it’s installed via Dione
 ---

 # Running a Script